 Presents the principles of servo and data transmission systems with emphasis on fundamentals.
-Covers control systems and servo-mechanisms, elementary forms of control systems, servo systems, synchros, servo element, electronic and magnetic amplifier, direct current servomators, performance improvers, methods for servos and measurement, and examples of servos and servo systems.
+Covers control systems and servo-mechanisms, elementary forms of control systems, servo systems, synchros, servo element, electronic and magnetic amplifier, direct current servomotors, performance improvers, methods for servos and measurement, and examples of servos and servo systems.
 Prerequisites: Fourth term standing or approval of department head.

-6.240 Electronic Data Processing (3 Class Hrs/Wk)
+6.240 Electronic Data Processing (3 Class Hrs/Wk) Term Units 3

 An introduction to the principles of electronic digital computers.
 Covers the application and programming of computers in business, industrial, and scientific organizations.
-Reviews the decimal and binary numbering systems as they relate to computers; analyzes computer circuitry with emphasis on transistor and diade switching circuits; presents the fundamentals of logical design with an introduction to Boolean Algebra and the use of block diagrams; analyzes the major divisions of a digital computer in terms of the arithmetic element, the memory element, input and output devises, and the control element.
+Reviews the decimal and binary numbering systems as they relate to computers; analyzes computer circuitry with emphasis on transistor and diade switching circuits; presents the fundamentals of logical design with an introduction to Boalean Algebra and the use of block diagrams; analyzes the major divisions of a digital computer in terms of the arithmetic element, the memory element, input and output devises, and the control element.
 Prerequisites: Fifth term standing or approval of department head.

-6.242 Microwayes (2 Class, 3 Lab Hrs/Wk)
+6.242 Microwaves (2 Class, 3 Lab Hrs/Wk)

-A theory and laboratory course designed as an introduction to microwaves.
+A theory and laboratory course designed as an intraduction to microwaves.
 Begins with the study of ultra-high frequencies to develop a good foundation for the development of waveguides and microwave circuitry.
-Covers UHF transmission lines, the application of quarter-wave lines, matching stubs, and standing-wave measurements.
-Transmission of microwave energy through waveguides is analyzed and the TE and TM modes of transmission are studied.
-Various types of waveguide jumbing including choke joints, directional couplers, flap-attenuators, horns, guide partitions, and tlexible waveguides are studied.
+Covers UHF transmission lines, the application of guarter-wave lines, matching stubs, and standing-wave measurements.
+Transmission of microwave energy through waveguides is analyzed plumbing including choke joints, directional couplers, flap-attenuators, horns, guide partitions, and tlexible waveguides are studied.
+Various types of waveguide puritions, and thexible waveguides are studied.
 Includes also cavity resonators, high-frequency oscillators, magnetron and klystron oscillators, the resonator traveling wave tubes, and other high-frequency tubes and devices.
-Various types of UHF ments involve the use of thermacouple voltmeters, bolometers, cavity wavemeters, slotted lines, and directional couplers.
-Prerequisites: Sixth term standing ar approval of department head.
+Various types of UHF and microwave antennas and receiver circuitry are included.
+Microwave measurements involve the use of thermocouple voltmeters, bolometers, cavity wavemeters, slotted lines, and directional couplers.
+Prerequisites: Sixth term standing or approval of department head.